Pyxis31/omron-SYSMAC-motion-library/README.md

 A library to manage real time cams with multiple segments and profiles (Straight, poly3 and poly5).
 Warmstart to recover the position of the slave after a disconnection.
 Disconnection of the slave with a speed linear regression.
-Tracking by a slave starting at 0 speed of a master target position in continuous movement (conveyor).
+Tracking of a slave starting at 0 speed of a master target position in continuous movement (conveyor).
 Simples relative or absolute moves done by my own generators (avoid MC_MOVE, etc.).
-Some simple kinetic tranformations (in construction..).
+Some simple kinematic tranformations (SCARA, 6-axis, others in construction..).